SaltysKing/XernSS/NoKey/readme.md

 ```<script src="/linktohandler.js"></script>```

-### Contact Xernar#0955 for free CDN Hosting of your NoKey Instance.
+### Contact Xernar#0955 for free CDN Hosting of your NoKey Handler.

+# It is suggested you do not use the NoKey page.